suzannemaquelin/ComputerGraphics/Raytracer_1/README.md

 We edited the file `triple.cpp` to include the functions distance and equals.
 We edited the file `sphere.cpp` to correctly implement the function intersect We implemented phong ilumination in the class `scene.cpp`

+# Raytracer C++ framework for Introduction to Computer Graphics

+This is a C++ framework for a raytracer.
+It is created for the Computer Science course "Introduction to Computer Graphics" taught at the University of Groningen.

+This framework is inspired by and uses (some) code of the raytracer framework of Bert Freudenberg which unfortunately is no longer available.

 ## Compiling the code